meyer-lab/tHMM/docs/overview.rst

 Estimated Markov parameters (:math:`\pi`, :math:`T`, :math:`E`)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let’s see how well our model estimated the parameters that created this
-lineage.
-Recall that the model is BLIND to the true states of the cells
+Our model is blind to the true states of the cells
-(unlike the code blocks above where we knew the identity of the cells
+(unlike the code blocks above where we knew the identity of the cells,
-(in terms of their state)).
+in terms of their state).
 This model primarily has to segment or
 partition the tree and its cells into the number of states we think is
 present in our data, and then identify the parameters that describe each
 state’s distributions.
 We can not only check how well it estimated the